SanjivPahari/PersonalFinanceLedger/README.md

 ### Transaction Types
 Displays different types of transactions that a user can add to the finance system.

-!
-Pending transactions are displayed by yellow highlight.
+<br> Pending transactions are displayed by yellow highlight.
-+ Transactions to recieve are shown in green.
+<br> Transactions to recieve are shown in green.
-- Transactions to give are shown in red.
+<br> Transactions to give are shown in red.

 - Transaction Type 1: Receive Pending
 ![Income Transaction Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/7_transaction_type_1.png)